orchestra-hq/public-orchestra-data-movement/README.md

 For example, it's straightforward to use the Snowflake Python Connector to push data to snowflake (treating it like a "sink") using an insert statement.
 However, it's also straightforward to use the connector to pull data from snowflake.

-The same is true of third party SaaS tools outside the data sphere which are relevant to data teams, such as Salesforce.
+The same is true of third party SaaS tools outside the data sphere which are relevant to data teams, such as Hubspot.